 (a) by publishing it in the Gazette; or

-(b) by publishing in the Gazette a notice stating that the declaration has been made and that particulars of the declaration can be obtained from the head office of the department and the department’s website.
+(b) by publishing in the Gazette a notice stating that the declaration has been made and that particulars of the declaration can be obtained from the head office of the department and the department’s electronic site.

-(7) If the declaration is not published in the Gazette particulars of the declaration must be published on, or accessible through, the department’s website.
+(7) If the declaration is not published in the Gazette particulars of the declaration must be published on, or accessible through, the department’s electronic site.

 (8) A declaration published under this regulation may be amended or revoked by a subsequent declaration so published.

+[Regulation 8 amended: Gazette 6 Sep 2019 p.
+3186.]

+8A.
+Movement, introduction and supply requirements for purposes of r.
+16, 17 and 25

+For the purposes of regulation 16(2), 17(2) or 25(2), the Director General may determine requirements in relation to the movement, introduction or supply of a potential carrier or class of potential carrier and publish those requirements on the department’s electronic site.

+[Regulation 8A inserted: Gazette 6 Sep 2019 p.
+3186.]

+8B.
+Organisms prescribed for s.
+24

+For the purposes of section 24(1)(c) and (3)(c), each organism that is a declared pest for the relevant area of the State is prescribed.

+[Regulation 8B inserted: Gazette 6 Sep 2019 p.
+3187.]

 Part 2 — Dealing with declared pests and prescribed potential carriers

 Division 1 — Keeping, breeding and cultivating